Nonstationary Reinforcement Learning with Linear Function Approximation: Proofs in Section

 \subsection{Case 1: Known Local Variation}

-Before we prove the regret upper bound within one epoch (Thm.~\ref{thm:reg_epoch}), we need some additional lemmas. \\ The first lemma is used to control the fluctuations in least-squares value iteration, when performed on the value function estimate $V_h^k(\cdot)$ maintained in Alg.~\ref{alg:lsvi_ucb_restart}. \begin{proof}[Proof of Lemma~\ref{lemma:error_prop}] The lemma is slightly different than \cite[Lemma B.3]{jin2020provably}, since they assume $\Prob_h$ is fixed for different episodes.
-It can be verified that the proof for stationary case still holds in our case without any modifications since the results in~\cite{jin2020provably} holds for least-squares value iteration for arbitrary function in the function class of our interest, i.e., $\{V|V=\{\bm{\phi}(\cdot, \cdot), \bm w\}, \bm w\in\mathbb{R}^d\}$. \end{proof} We then proceed to derive the error bound for the action-value function estimate maintained in the algorithm for any policy. \begin{proof}[Proof of Lemma~\ref{lemma:ls_error_2}] Note that $Q^{\pi}_{h, k}(s, a)=\langle\phi(s, a), \bm{w}^{\pi}_{h, k}\rangle$.
-First we can decompose $\bm{w}_h^k-\bm{w}^{\pi}_{h, k}$ as
+Before we prove the regret upper bound within one epoch (Theorem~\ref{thm:reg_epoch}), we need some additional lemmas. \\ The first lemma is used to control the fluctuations in least-squares value iteration, when performed on the value function estimate $V_h^k(\cdot)$ maintained in Algorithm~\ref{alg:lsvi_ucb_restart}. \begin{proof}[Proof of Lemma~\ref{lemma:error_prop}] The lemma is slightly different than \citet[Lemma B.3]{jin2020provably}, since they assume $\Prob_h$ is fixed for different episodes.
+It can be verified that the proof for stationary case still holds in our case without any modifications since the results in~\citet{jin2020provably} holds for least-squares value iteration for arbitrary function in the function class of our interest, i.e., $\{V|V=\{\bm{\phi}(\cdot, \cdot), \bm w\}, \bm w\in\mathbb{R}^d\}$.
+Let us first restate Lemma B.3 in \citet{jin2020provably} to compare against our Lemma 1. \begin{lemma} (Lemma B.3 in~\citet{jin2020provably}) There exists an absolute constant $C$ that is independent of $c_\beta$ such that for any fixed $p\in[0, 1]$, if we let the event $\mathrm{E}$ be the following,